 Many of the same reasons that make Calcutta betting auctions advantageous can also be a double-edge sword.
 You are only as good as your projections.
 If your projections are wrong you may end up paying dearly for it.

 Moreover, variance and luck play large roles in a Calcutta betting auction.
-An early-round upset can result in a quick -100% ROI.
+An early-round upset can result in a quick minus-100% ROI.
 In the case of the BTP NFL Calcutta only 14 assets were auctioned off.
 The action was fairly distributed in that auction with five people buying two teams, Preston/Jeff buying three, and Johnny from Betstamp having a sole team.
-Larger auction events, like the Masters Golf Tournament, result in dozens of assets to be auctioned.
+Larger auction events, like the Masters golf tournament, result in dozens of assets to be auctioned.
 Be sure you visualize how much or how little of the field you might own.

 Calcutta Betting Auction Basic Strategy

 If you’ve watched any of the previous BTP Calcutta auctions, it may appear to be a bunch of high stakes gamblers bidding up a storm.
 In truth, each of them are likely deploying their own strategies.
 While it might not be fair to completely reveal the recipe for everyone’s secret sauce.
-There are some universal basic strategies that will assist you should you find yourself bidding in a Calcutta betting auction.
+There are some universal basic strategies that will assist you should you find yourself bidding in a Calcutta betting auction during March Madness.

 The Importance Of The First Asset